arkytroite/Civ-Mod/README.md

     * Mercantalism no longer has any requirements
     * Mercanary Army now requires Mercantilism
   * Adopting Commerce provides +2 Gold in every city and +33% Great Merchant generation.
-  * Wagon Trains has been renamed to Trade Unions and now provides +1 Food and Happiness from Caravanasaries.
+  * Wagon Trains has been renamed to Trade Unions and now provides +1 Happiness from Caravanasaries.
   * Mercenary Army has been expanded to have new units for later eras
     * Swiss Guard at Metallurgy
     * Foreign Legion at Rifling